du693/cheep/README.md

 Including the ChatGPT response in this API was originally intended to reduce the number of requests made in the application.
 However, it forcefully provides the user with the GPT response if they use BirdNET, and it will not provide them with a response if they do not.
 So, I plan to create a separate API route to ensure that requests are made only if the user prompts it to.

 ### MongoDB/Mongoose utilization

+MongoDB and mongoose made my life developing cheep much easier.
+I utilized mongoose for simple collection additions/modifications and to properly connect user sessions to the correct user document.
+All of which is held in a various encrypted MongoDB collections.

 ### Global Map View

+Global view is a toggleable view located on the map which allows users to see every sighting spotted by other users in the past 24 hours.
+The time limit was set because of the potential for large quantities of markers causing excessive tile loading.
+Again, mongoose made my life easy by allowing a simple command ```expires: 60 * 60 * 24,``` to the globalSpot schema, and it automatically removes itself from the collection after 24 hours.
 ### Connecting with other users
 ### Styling(Vanilla CSS)